What is a Reverse Termination Fee?

 Potential exit of executives

-The failure of a proposed public deal to go through may bring about instability and possible exit of key executives and employees.
+The failure of a proposed public deal to go through may bring about instability and the possible exit of key executives and employees.
 It may be due to disagreements among the management team who had high expectations of growing the business with the support of a more financially-stable acquirer.

 Causative events for a reverse termination fee